 Northwest Michigan Health Services, Inc. (NMHSI) welcomes anyone seeking health care, regardless of their income, occupation, age, ethnicity, or country of origin.
 Since 1968, NMHSI has provided culturally appropriate primary medical and dental care, serving seven counties in northwest lower Michigan.
 NMHSI is a not-for-profit 501(c)(3) entity and is one of 40 Federally Qualified Health Centers in Michigan.

-Northwest Michigan Health Services is dedicated to providing quality, complete health care to the people in our communities, always serving with dignity and compassion.
+Northwest Michigan Health Services is dedicated to providing quality healthcare through a wide range of health services to the people in our communities, always serving with dignity and compassion.

 In Michigan, agriculture is a six-billion-dollar-a-year industry, second only to the auto industry.
 The Migrant and Seasonal Farmworkers that travel to Michigan to work in the fields and orchards of our communities make up the largest percentage of the state's workforce.
 Because of language barriers and other circumstances, these workers have historically faced greater challenges than the general public when seeking health care.
 To address this disparity in health care access, Northwest Michigan Health Services, Inc. was established in 1968 as a not-for-profit organization providing primary health care and preventative care to Migrant and Seasonal Farmworkers.

 In 2010, we faced the fact that Migrant and Seasonal Farmworkers were not alone in their struggle to access health care – rather, they were among tens of thousands of uninsured or under-insured people and families in Michigan.
 This is why NMHSI committed to expanding our services to all of the area's underserved population.
 The Mission and Vision of the organization were updated that year to reflect the organizational shift and expansion of services.

 Notice To Patients